Mortification in Catholic theology: Mortification in Catholic history

-During the later part of the nineteenth century, Saint Thérèse of the Child Jesus, another Doctor of the Church, at three years of age was described by her mother: "Even Thérèse is anxious to practice mortification.”
-Thérèse later wrote: "My God, I will not be a saint by halves.
-I am not afraid of suffering for Thee.”
-The "Little Flower", famous for her "little way" and love of God, fasted and used the "discipline" vigorously, "scourging herself with all the strength and speed of which she was capable, smiling at the crucifix through the tears which bedewed her eyelashes", according to one of her biographers.
+During the later part of the nineteenth century, Saint Therese of the Child Jesus, another Doctor of the Church, at three years of age was described by her mother: "Even Thérèse is anxious to practice mortification."
+Therese later wrote: "My God, I will not be a saint by halves.
+I am not afraid of suffering for Thee."

 In the early twentieth century, the child seers of Fatima said they had initially seen an angel, who said: "In every way you can offer sacrifice to God in reparation for the sins by which He is offended, and in supplication for sinners.
 In this way you will bring peace to our country, for I am its guardian angel, the Angel of Portugal.
 Above all, bear and accept with patience the sufferings God will send you."
 Lucia Santos later reported that the idea of making sacrifices was repeated several times by the Virgin Mary and that she had shown them a vision of hell which prompted them to ever more stringent self-mortifications to save souls.
 Among many other practices, Lucia wrote that she and her cousins wore tight cords around their waists, flogged themselves with stinging nettles, gave their lunches to beggars and abstained from drinking water on hot days.
 Lucia wrote that Mary said God was pleased with their sacrifices and bodily penances.

 At the latter half of the twentieth century, Saint Josemaría Escrivá practiced self-flagellation and used the cilice, a modern-day version of the hairshirt.
 Saint Pio of Pietrelcina, a saint who received the stigmata wrote in one of his letters: "Let us now consider what we must do to ensure that the Holy Spirit may dwell in our souls.
-It can all be summed up in mortification of the flesh with its vices and concupiscences, and in guarding against a selfish spirit...
+It can all be summed up in mortification of the flesh with its vices and concupiscences, and in guarding against a selfish spirit ...
 The mortification must be constant and steady, not intermittent, and it must last for one's whole life.
 Moreover, the perfect Christian must not be satisfied with a kind of mortification which merely appears to be severe.
 He must make sure that it hurts."
 Like St. Josemaria, Padre Pio and Mother Teresa of Calcutta used the cilice and discipline regularly as means of doing penance.